hanami/guides/content/v2.1/views/input-and-exposures.md

 ## Layout exposures

 Exposure values are made available only to the template by default.
-To make an exposure available to the [layout](/v2.0/views/templates-and-partials/), use the `layout: true` option:
+To make an exposure also available to the [layout](/v2.0/views/templates-and-partials/), use the `layout: true` option:

 ```ruby